 Honors Chemistry is designed for students who are planning to enter a four-year college program in sciences, mathematics, or engineering after high school.
 The course involves an in-depth study of chemical reactions, chemical bonding, stoichiometry, acids and bases, properties of solids, liquids, and gasses, kinetics, organic chemistry and the mathematical relationships of each.
 This will provide the student with a working knowledge of percent, ratio, proportion, graphing, solving for unknowns in algebraic equations, and the ability to solve word problems and interpret and analyze written and graphic information.
 A major emphasis of the course is laboratory investigations.
-In addition to taking notes from classroom lectures, presentations, films, videos, and demonstrations, students will be required to write lab reports, pass laboratory performance assessments, as well as tests and/or quizzes, read scientific articles, complete open-ended projects and work as part of a group in problem solving.
+In addition to taking notes from classroom lectures, presentations, videos, and demonstrations, students will be required to write lab reports, pass laboratory performance assessments, as well as tests and/or quizzes, read scientific articles, complete open-ended projects and work as part of a group in problem solving.
 Prerequisites: Successful completion of Integrated Science and Algebra I, Algebra II, or Geometry and a teacher recommendation.

-PHYSICS Grades 11, 12
+PHYSICS 5 credits Grades 11, 12

 Physics is an algebra-based physics course.
 Students should enjoy the practical application of mathematics and scientific concepts.
 This will provide the student with a working knowledge of vectors in one-dimension, percent, ratio, proportions, graphing, solving for unknowns in algebraic equations, the ability to solve word problems, the interpretation, and analysis of written and graphic information, unit conversions and graphical analysis.
 Students must also be competent in the use of computers, as they will be used as data collection tools in laboratory experiences.
 Students must be able to work with maturity, independence, and purpose.
-Units of study include, but are not limited to, Newtonian mechanics, Electricity and Electromagnetism.
-Prerequisites: Successful completion of Integrated Science and Algebra I.
+The course will focus on units covering Newtonian mechanics but may also include units on electricity, electromagnetism, waves, light, or nuclear energy.
+Prerequisites: Successful completion of Integrated Science and Algebra I, Teacher Recommendation, and it is highly recommended that Pre-Calculus is taken prior to taking Physics Honors.